Back

 4. Can I choose training and other benefits at the same time?

 Yes.
-You can combine training with other benefits such as meal vouchers, childcare, transportation, or health insurance, always within the 30% limit.
+You can combine training with other benefits such as meal vouchers, childcare, transportation, or health insurance, always within the maximum 30% of remuneration in kind to be perceived per year.

 5. Do I have to do the training during working hours?